Remitly Announces May 2024 Investor Conference Participation

-SEATTLE, May 10, 2024 (GLOBE NEWSWIRE) -- Remitly Global, Inc. (NASDAQ: RELY) (“Remitly”), a trusted provider of digital financial services that transcend borders, today announced that its management team will present at the following investor conferences:
+SEATTLE, May 15, 2024 (GLOBE NEWSWIRE) -- Remitly Global, Inc. (NASDAQ: RELY) (“Remitly”), a trusted provider of digital financial services that transcend borders, today announced that its management team will participate in the following investor conferences:

 Barclays 14th Annual Emerging Payments and FinTech Forum